junhuawa/junhuawa.github.io/_posts/seradio/2016-08-20-Camille-Fournier-on-Real-World-Distributed-systems.md

 # Camille-Fournier-on-Real-World-Distributed-Systems

 **Self introduction:**
-    Get bacheler degree from Carnegie Mellon University, Computer Science, and Math and CS from University of Wisconsen.
+    Get bachelor degree from Carnegie Mellon University, Computer Science, and Math and CS from University of Wisconsin.
-She lives with her son and husband in NewYork.
+She lives with her son and husband in New York.
 She is a member of Apache Software Foundation.

 **Distributed system definition:**
     The failure of the computer you don't know exist can render your own computer machine unusable!
 (Lesile Lamport)